caitroach/pneumonia-detection/README.md

 I imported my ```build_model``` function from step 5, applying it to my organized and preprocessed dataset.
 By default, this program outputs a summary of the model architecture.
 ![modelarchitecture](https://github.com/user-attachments/assets/a04c85b0-5fc4-4718-bc03-947bcd24b466)

 Through each epoch, it tracks metrics like loss, training accuracy, and validation accuracy.
 At the end of every epoch, it outputs a final test accuracy, showing us how the model performs on unseen data over time.
 This will fluctuate depending on your architecture, dataset, and the quality of your sacrifices to the TensorFlow gods.
-Here, it's around 85%.
+Here, it's around 85%, but with early stopping, it ended up around 89.5%.

 ![image](https://github.com/user-attachments/assets/42a8a16c-88a9-428f-943a-67d33ddc192b)